seungrokjung/vitisai_face_recognition/README.md

 <br/><br/>

 ## Card setup details
-Make sure you can pass these commands after you setup card.
+Make sure you can pass these commands after you setup the card.

 AI Accelerator status check
 Check management and user BDFs(Bus:Device:Function).
 In this example, they are 0000:0b:00.0 and 0000:0b:00.1, respectively.
 Make sure Kernel driver in use are xclmgmt and xocl.